Organizational Effectiveness Committee Charter | As approved by the ICANN Board of Directors on 2 November 2017

 The Organizational Effectiveness Committee (OEC) of the ICANN Board is responsible for the following:

-- The review and oversight of all organizational reviews mandated by Article IV, Section 4 of ICANN's Bylaws or any replacement or revisions to that Section of the Bylaws (Reviews), which are aimed at enhancing ICANN's overall effectiveness, and achieving specific organizational objectives, structural relevance and effectiveness.
+- The review and oversight of all organizational reviews mandated by Article 4, Section 4.4 of ICANN's Bylaws or any replacement or revisions to that Section of the Bylaws (Organizational Reviews), which are aimed at enhancing ICANN's overall effectiveness, and achieving specific organizational objectives, structural relevance and effectiveness.

-- The review and oversight of policies, processes, and procedures relating to the Reviews.
+- The review and oversight of policies, processes, and procedures relating to the Organizational and Specific Reviews (collectively "Reviews").

 - The development and maintenance of a Review Framework, which is subject to Board approval that encapsulates the policies, processed and procedures applicable to the conduct of the Reviews.